-- Install a pool cover to save water, energy and maintenance efforts. - Reduce energy costs of swimming pool pumps.
-It's easy if you install a smart meter and switch to time-based pricing.
-You may be able to slash pool electricity bills by up to \$3741 a year. - Experiment with pumps and filtration times to eco-optimise your pool's maintenance regime.
+- Position the pool to minimise evaporation and save on heating costs. - Install water saving products such as rainwater tanks to top up the pool without using mains water. - Install a pool cover to save water, energy and maintenance efforts. - Reduce energy costs of swimming pool pumps.
+It's easy if you install a smart meter and

-- If you use pool heating, investigate options with the lowest ongoing running cost and greenhouse gas emissions. - Invest in timers to make maintenance simple and adaptable to different seasons.
+- switch to time-based pricing.
+You may be able to slash pool electricity bills by up to \$2091 a year. - Experiment with pumps and filtration times to eco-optimise your pool's maintenance regime. - If you use pool heating, investigate options with the lowest ongoing running cost and greenhouse gas emissions. - Invest in timers to make maintenance simple and adaptable to different seasons.

 There's no 'one-size-fits-all' approach to creating a water and energy efficient swimming pool or spa.
-The local climate, wind and humidity have a strong impact on the environmental performance of a swimming pool or spa.
+The local climate, wind and humidity have a big impact on the environmental performance of a swimming pool or spa.
 Responsible pool owners can easily adapt existing pools to become more energy efficient and waterwise.
 Prospective pool owners should carefully weigh up their needs and consider installing energy efficient equipment where possible.
 Pool size, design, location and equipment all influence the water and energy needs of a pool or spa, and the following factors should be considered.

-- Volume Larger pools use more water and require more energy to filter.
+- Larger pools use more water and require more energy to filter.
 Consider what use you want to get out of your pool and the size you require for your family's needs.
 For example, do you need a shallow splash area for the kids combined with a spa for adults?
 Think about the ways to reduce water volume while retaining maximum pleasure and enjoyment from the pool. - Shading and exposure to the wind affects the water temperature and water use.
 Will the pool be indoor or outdoor?
 Does it need to be used only in summer or all year round?
-How much direct sun will the pool receive in summer and in winter? - Pool heating options It's a nice idea to have a warm pool but make sure you consider the associated costs and greenhouse emissions before you choose.
+How much direct sun will the pool receive in summer and in winter? - Pool heating options.
+It's a nice idea to have a warm pool but make sure you consider the associated costs and greenhouse emissions before you choose.
 Consider solar heating in conjunction with a pool blanket, as a great way to keep down costs and decrease greenhouse emissions.
 Even something as simple as the right position can raise the temperature of your pool.
-Gas Heaters and Heat Pumps can certainly warm any pool quickly.
-Make sure you speak to the experts in order to have the pool correctly sized to suit the location and your needs.
+Gas heaters and heat pumps can certainly warm any pool quickly.
+Make sure you speak to the experts in order to have the pool heated to suit the location and your needs.